 The second one will connect the two white neutral wires, while the third will join the ground wires.
 Make sure to get a firm connection at each joint by twisting the wires together before finishing the connection with twist-on wire nuts.

 Also, strip enough insulation off each wire to give yourself plenty of room to make solid contact.
-You can always cut off any extra exposed wire before you put the connector on if necessary.
+If necessary, you can always cut off any extra exposed wire before you put the connector on.

 It should be noted that the instructions above are for the simplest and most common method of wiring a ceiling fan.
-This method involves a single-power switch that will supply power to the fan motor and the light, which have independent pull switches on the fixture.
+This method involves a single-power switch supplying power to the fan motor and the light, with independent pull switches on the fixture.

-If however, you are planning to wire the fan motor and light independently or are using a fan fixture that does not include pull switches, you may need to look up a ceiling fan wiring diagram that is specific to the way you’re approaching the project.
+If you plan to wire the fan motor and light independently or are using a fan fixture that does not include pull switches, you may need to look up a ceiling fan wiring diagram specific to your approach to the project.

 If You plan to provide power to the Fan & Light and Switch simultaneously (not using the pull chain for the fan separately), refer to this diagram: